sohansubhash/voyager/README.md

-# home
+# voyager
-🏠 is where the browser starts.
+🛰️ is where the browser starts.
 A super lightweight and self-contained startpage.

 #### The status bar (from left to right):
-	- counter for the days left in the week : month : year (excluding today)
+	- percentage of time elapsed in the week : month : year
 	- search (see below for commands)
 	- sunrise/sunset info
+	- progress bars on the left and right of the search show the percentage of time elapsed in the year and day, respectively

 ![Screenshot](screenshot.png?raw=true "Screenshot")

 #### search box usage